 You may vote by one of three ways: (i) by mail, (ii) electronically over the Internet or by telephone, or (iii) by ballot in person at the Annual Meeting.
 If you are a "registered holder," that is your shares are registered in your own name through our transfer agent, you may vote by returning a completed proxy card in the enclosed postage-paid envelope.
 If your shares are held in "street name," that is, your shares are held in the name of a brokerage firm, bank or other nominee, in lieu of a proxy card you should receive a voting instruction form from that institution by mail.
 The voting instruction form should indicate whether the institution has a process for beneficial holders to vote over the Internet or by telephone.
 A large number of banks and brokerage firms are participating in the ADP Investor Communication Services online program.
-This program provides eligible stockholders who receive a paper copy of the proxy statement the opportunity to vote over the Internet or by telephone.
-The Internet and telephone voting facilities will close at 11:59 p.m.
-Eastern Time on Thursday, September 15, 2005.
-Stockholders who vote over the Internet or by telephone need not return a proxy card or voting instruction form by mail, but may incur costs, such as usage charges, from telephone companies or Internet service providers.
+This program provides eligible stockholders who receive a paper copy of the proxy statement the opportunity to vote over the Internet or by telephone need not return a proxy card or voting instruction form by mail, but may incur costs, such as usage charges, from telephone companies or Internet service providers.
 If your voting instruction form does not reference Internet or telephone information, please complete and return the paper voting instruction form in the self-addressed, postage-paid envelope provided.

 If you are a registered holder, you may also vote your shares in person at the Annual Meeting.
 If your shares are held in street name and you wish to vote in person at the meeting, you must obtain a proxy issued in your name from the record holder and bring it with you to the Annual Meeting.
 The Company recommends that you vote your shares in advance as described above so that your vote will be counted if you later decide not to attend the Annual Meeting.
 Meeting.